 - Diagnose problems and propose solutions that haven’t yet been offered

-This site is not in the business of reporting “the news”.
-One would not use this site to get “the latest scoop” on current events.
-(There are already plenty of news sites on the web for that purpose.)
+This site is not in the business of reporting “the news” and commenting on current events.
+One would not use this site to get “the latest scoop”, as one would from a political pundit.
 Mason is an essayist, not a journalist.
+The idea is to produce content that is “evergreen”.
 Each piece addresses matters that will be as relevant a generation from now as they are today.

-This site is 100% independent, as it is not beholden to any special interests.
-The writing doesn’t aim to please a designated target audience.
-These pieces are seen primarily as a public service; not as a business venture.
+This site is completely independent.
+While it is not beholden to special interests, it can be characterized as Progressive.
+The writing does not aim to please a designated target audience; though the overarching theme is human rights.
+The essays are primarily a public service; not a business venture.
 Therefore, the site is dedicated to keeping itself quarantined—as best as it can—from conflicts of interest.

 If you believe in Mason Scott’s mission, contributions are greatly appreciated, and sponsorships are crucial.
 Feedback is, of course, always welcome.

 This is a site for those seeking to be edified, not appeased.
 Its guiding principles are quite simple: cosmopolitanism, secularism, and humanism.
-The sine qua non is free inquiry and frank critical analysis.
+The sine qua non is frank critical analysis.